-Hands-down, the Lithops (also known as a "Living Stone") is my all-time favourite succulent.
+Hands-down, the Lithops (also known as a "Living Stone") is definitely one of our cooler succulents.
 From their alien-like patterns, to their odd colours, to the frankly WEIRD way they grow, they are absolute attention-getters, no matter where they are placed.

 NOTE: As tempting as it may be to try and peel/remove the old leaves off of the new leaves, try to avoid temptation and leave those leaves be!
 The lithops wants to reabsorb as much as it can from the old/dying leaves, and removing them too soon can reduce the nutrients it needs, and could hurt, or even kill the plant.
 Only when the old leaves are reduced to dried, crinkly, discarded skins can you try to gently (gently!) remove them from the pot.